EQWorks/widget-studio/README.md

 # widget-studio

-System to generate and control widgets, graduated from `ml-ui`
+System to generate and control widgets, graduated from `ml-ui`.

 ## Getting started
 In `widget-studio` project root: